 A corporation electing REIT status is required to distribute at least 90% of its "REIT taxable income", as defined in the Code, to continue qualification as a REIT.
 The Company paid dividends totaling \$0.1125 per share during 2009 and declared a dividend of \$0.09 per share to shareholders of record at December 31, 2009, which was paid on January 20, 2010.
 While the Company intends to continue paying regular quarterly dividends, future dividend declarations will continue to be at the discretion of the Board of Directors, and will depend on the cash flow and financial condition of the Company, capital requirements, annual distribution requirements under the REIT provisions of the Code, and such other factors as the Board of Directors may deem relevant.
 In April 2009, the Company's Board of Directors determined to suspend payment of cash dividends with respect to its common stock and OP Units for the balance of 2009.
-This decision was in response to the state of the economy, the difficult retail environment, the constrained capital markets and the need to renew the Company's Board of Directors determined to resume payment of a quarterly cash dividend in the amount \$0.09 per share on an annualized basis) on the Company's common stock, which was paid on January 20, 2010 to shareholders of record as of the close of business on December 31, 2009.
+This decision was in response to the state of the economy, the difficult retail environment, the constrained capital markets and the need to renew the Company's secured revolving stabilized property credit facility.
+In December 2009, following a review of the state of the economy and the Company's financial position, the Company's Board of Directors determined to resume payment of a quarterly cash dividend in the amount \$0.09 per share (\$0.36 per share on an annualized basis) on the Company's common stock, which was paid on January 20, 2010 to shareholders of record as of the close of business on December 31, 2009.